Murder of Samantha Josephson: Legacy

 After their daughter's death, Josephson's parents established the What's My Name Foundation.
 The foundation works to educate people about ride-share safety, along with supporting charitable foundations and awarding college scholarships.
 Josephson's parents have worked with lawmakers to advocate for policies that enhance safety for ride-share passengers.
 Several laws have been enacted since Josephson's death.
 On June 5, 2019, the Samantha L. Josephson Ridesharing Safety Act was signed into law in South Carolina.
 The act requires ride-share vehicles to display license plate numbers on the front.
-The law also subjects people who misrepresent themselves as authorized transportation network company (TNC) drivers to a maximum $500 fine and those who use TNC ride-sharing application in the furtherance of criminal activity to a maximum $1,000 fine.
+The law also subjects people who misrepresent themselves as authorized transportation network company (TNC) drivers to a maximum US$500 fine, and those who use TNC ride-sharing application in the furtherance of criminal activity to a maximum $1,000 fine.
 In addition to facing fines, one guilty of misrepresenting themselves as an authorized TNC driver may be incarcerated for up to 30 days while one who uses ride-sharing in the furtherance of criminal activity may face up to 2 years of incarceration.

 Also in June 2019, New Jersey Governor Phil Murphy signed Sami's Law, which requires more identification on ride-share vehicles.
 Specifically, the law requires companies to issue two "credential placards" to drivers of ride-share vehicles.
 These placards, which are to be placed on the driver and passenger side back windows, must have the driver's name and photo, along with their license plate number.
 Ride-share vehicles must also have an identifying marker on the front windshield and back window.
 Additionally, companies must give ride-share drivers two barcodes that passengers can scan to confirm the driver's identity.

 Josephson's murder prompted lawmakers in North Carolina to propose the Passenger Protection Act.
 The act requires ride-share drivers to display a printed license plate number on the front of their vehicles and, as of July 1, 2020, to have illuminated signs on their vehicles.
-The act creates a new criminal penalty for impersonating a ride-share driver and makes assaulting a ride-share driver a misdemeanor.
+The act creates a new criminal penalty for impersonating a ride-share driver, and makes assaulting a ride-share driver a misdemeanor.
 Additionally, it provides $500,000 in grants for colleges to educate students about ride-share safety and creates a study commission to examine ways to improve ride-share safety.
 The law was signed by Governor Roy Cooper in August 2019.